Keeping Our Children Safe

 We recognise that all staff and Governors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern.

 We strongly believe that our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child.

 We have a robust health and safety policy, which is monitored each term by the relevant members of the school governing body.
 The Local Authority provides a routine inspection service and we use the SOSA and LA monitoring checklist to ensure we are compliant with all Health and Safety responsibilities.
 The Headteacher, School Business Manager, Caretaker and Governors with responsibility for Health and Safety oversee this comprehensive list.
 Any concerns from staff are reported to any of the above and an initial examination takes place immediately, assessing what remedial action needs to take place.
 On at least a half-termly basis, there is a fire drill to practice efficient evacuation from the buildings.
 The school conducts an annual Fire Risk Assessment.
 There is also a critical incident plan that details what staff and parents should do in the case of emergencies.

-Appointment & Induction of Staff & Work Placements
+Appointment and Induction of Staff and Work Placements

 Induction of Volunteers

 All volunteers must have DBS clearance.
 For any extended contact with children, when children may be left alone with an adult, or when an adult visitor may be in and around the school building, a full DBS search will be conducted.
 Visitors who do not yet have clearance will under no circumstance be left alone with a child or group of children.